314-grp-301/314-grp-301.github.io/README.md

 7. **Continuous Improvement in Design Processes:**
     - Commit to an iterative process of design improvement and refinement.<br><br>

 ## User Needs, Benchmarking, and Requirements

+### Introduction

+Understanding the needs and requirements of the end user is an important step in the design and product development process.
+By determining the end-user needs early in the development process, engineers can tailor the system’s features, functionality, and performance needs to address the user’s preferences.
+Benchmarking allows engineers to compare their product’s performance against already existing solitons and industry standards by providing side-by-side comparison.
+This can lead to designers improving on already existing products by innovating and improving on product concepts already in the market.

 ### Similar Products
 To gather a a basis to work from and a benchmark to evaluate our design to, we found a number of similar products described below.<br><br>